Frequently Asked Questions

 Q. Where can I find out what events are going on in the Presbytery?

 A. The Presbytery Calendar is available for viewing HERE.
-If your group is having a Presbytery related event that you would like to be on the calendar, please contact Debbie Golden.
+If your group is having a Presbytery related event that you would like to be on the calendar, please contact Dina Bickel.

 Q. How can I find out about the work of Committees?